 The traditional art business model reflects socio-political austerity.
 A system that disproportionately benefits people who do not experience racial oppression, gender or class discriminations.
 Acting as a platform and support system emerging artists are often denied, Guts works to challenge and revise this model, that leaves artists and staff undervalued and underpaid.

 In doing so, Guts exhibits established artists alongside emerging artists and facilitates genuine relationships between artists and collectors.
 Connecting artists who reflect their lived experiences in their work with those who are eager to support them.

-Guts Gallery applies adaptive business practices to position itself at the forefront of the art world’s next generation.
-Foregoing the burdensome overhead that accompanies a permanent location, Guts operates on a nomadic basis, leveraging communal trust and initiative to exhibit in technologically innovative ways, providing larger sales percentages to artists and living wages to staff.
-Guts looks to flip traditional power dynamics between gallery and artists, promoting safe spaces, constructive dialogue, and collective shouldering.
+Guts applies adaptive business practices to position itself at the forefront of the art world’s next generation of contemporary voices.
+It forgoes the burdensome overhead that accompanies a permanent location.
+Guts operates on a nomadic basis, leveraging communal trust and initiative to exhibit in technologically innovative ways, providing larger sales percentages to artists and living wages to staff.

 The Founder & Director

 "I flip the traditional power dynamics between gallerist and artist, creating safe spaces, accessibility, constructive dialogue and collective shouldering".

 Director and Founder of Guts Gallery, Ellie Pennick is one of the youngest gallerists navigating the art world today.
 As a working-class, queer Northerner with no art background, Pennick's footing in the art world came through her frustrations at the politics of the arts education system, and lack of opportunities available.